 - Question 7: What kinds of music is popular at weddings nowadays?

-So, you’ve been to a million weddings in your lifetime and danced the night away.
-Now, faced with planning your own, you and your partner are thinking about the reception.
 “Does our choice of wedding DJ really matter?”
 Yes, absolutely!
 But navigating how to choose a wedding DJ can be tough.
 I’m here to help and I brought a Connecticut wedding DJ professional with me.

 Remembering how my wife and I chose our wedding DJ, and also remembering whom we chose, I contacted my friend Sal Fusco of After Hours Events of New England to ask him some questions.
 That led to this guide, in which I’ll tell you how to choose a wedding DJ.